Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Atlanta has covered the spread once at home, and is 1-4 overall there, this year.

-- In five home games this year, Atlanta has hit the over twice.
+- Atlanta has hit the over twice in five home games this season.

 - The average total in Falcons home games this season is 47.0 points, 3.5 fewer than this outing's over/under (50.5).

-- Tampa Bay is 3-3 overall, with only one win against the spread, in away games.
+- Tampa Bay has one win against the spread, and is 3-3 overall, on the road.

-- In six road games this year, Tampa Bay has hit the over three times.
+- In six away games this season, Tampa Bay has gone over the total three times.

-- The average point total in Buccaneers away games this season is 51.6 points, 1.1 more than this outing's over/under (50.5).

 Powered by Data Skrive.